Jdzanja/gitpractice/README.md

 # gitpractice

-Hello world, this is my github practice file.
+Hello World, this is my github practice file. lets do this.